 The Apple Pencil is my favorite accessory for my iPad.
 It changes the way I use my iPad and gives me new ways to interact and work with my iPad.
 It allows you to write, take notes, draw, paint, and more in the best possible way.
 It is a joy to use and improves productivity for digital designers.

-The Apple Pencil is also easy to connect and use and just works 99 times out of a 100.
+The Apple Pencil is also easy to connect and use and just works 99 times out of 100.
 But that one time can still be a problem for many and this article is because of that.
-If you are facing any issues with your Apple Pencil not working, or not working as intended, then this article on how to troubleshoot apple Pencil is for you.
+If you are facing any issues with your Apple Pencil not working, or not working as intended, then this article on how to troubleshoot Apple Pencil is for you.

 There are two Apple Pencil versions, the Apple Pencil First Generation (1st Gen) and the Apple Pencil Second Generation (2nd Gen) and while both share the same issues, the fixes might not be the same.
 So know which generation and Apple Pencil you have and follow the fixes for it respectively.
 Read on to know how to troubleshoot Apple Pencil for any issues.